uspki/policies/README.md

 This repository is for the open development of the:

 * Certificate Policy, and
-* Certificate Practices Statement (redacted)
+* Certification Practice Statement (non-redacted portions)

-for the US Federal Government and our efforts on a new Public Trust Root.
+for the US Federal Government and our efforts on a new Public Trust Root and Issuing CA infrastructure.

 ## Scope
 The scope of the effort will include:

 * TLS certificates only
   * To continue support for Memorandum 15-13 HTTPS Everywhere (https://https.cio.gov)
-  * For websites on the internet
+  * For webservices on the Internet
-* Certificate Transparency
+* Certificate Transparency (CT)
-  * CT logging and support will be included
+  * CT logging and support
 * Name Constraints
   * Issuing certificates for US government properties
   * Name constraints will include .gov and .mil at a minimum
 * Name Redaction
-  * Name redaction is not expected to be included
+  * Allowing for name redaction is not expected to be included

 ## Contributing

-For information on how to contribute to the site, review [Contributing](CONTRIBUTING.md/).
+For information on how to contribute to the site, review [How to Comment](HOWTOCOMMENT.md/).
 The source repository exists [here](https://github.com/uspki/policies/).

 Direct changes and line edits to the content may be submitted through a pull request or by opening Issues for discussion.
 You do not need to install any software to submit content.